djosh34/ziggo-sync-pary/README.md

-# Netflix Sync Party
+# Ziggo Sync Party
-Chrome extension to easily let you sync the start times of Netflix shows with your friends.
+Chrome extension to easily let you sync the start times of Ziggo shows with your friends.

 No ads, no queues, no login, no lag.
 Free and open source.

-Made with ❤️ by Deb and Mihir
+This is a fork of the [netflix-sync-party](https://github.com/debkbanerji/netflix-sync-party) plugin

 ## Installation

 ### Install from the Chrome Web Store

-You can install the extension by visiting [its page on the Chrome Web Store](https://chrome.google.com/webstore/detail/netflix-sync-party/iglgjeoppncgpbbaildpifdnncgbpofl)
+You can install the extension by visiting [its page on the Chrome Web Store]()

 ### Install the developer version directly from GitHub

 This is useful if you want to mess with the code and add/remove features

-1. Download and unzip the latest `extension.zip` from the [releases page](https://github.com/debkbanerji/netflix-sync-extension/releases)
+1. Git clone from the [repo page](https://github.com/djosh34/ziggo-sync-pary)
 2. Open the Extension Management page within Chrome by navigating to `chrome://extensions`
     * The Extension Management page can also be opened by clicking on the Chrome menu, selecting **Settings** then selecting **Extensions**.
 3. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.